Central limit theorems for $U$-statistics of Poisson point processes: Malliavin calculus and Wiener--It o chaos expansions for -statistics

-such that $f\in L^1(X^k)$ guarantees $F\in L^1(\P)$.
-Due to the fact that we sum over all permutations of $k$ points in (\ref{eqn:DefinitionUStatistic}), we can assume without loss of generality in Definition \ref{def:DefinitionUStatistic} that $f$ is symmetric.
+so that $f\in L_s^1(X^k)$ guarantees $F\in L^1(\P)$.
+Due to the fact that we sum over all permutations of $k$ points in (\ref {eqn:DefinitionUStatistic}), we can assume without loss of generality in Definition~\ref{def:DefinitionUStatistic} that $f$ is symmetric.

-Since we want to use Wiener-It\^o chaos expansions, we always require that $F$ is in $L^2(\P)$.
-For the central limit theorems we additionally assume that F is absolutely convergent. \begin{definition} A U-statistic $F \in L^2(\P)$ is absolutely convergent if
+Since we want to use Wiener--It\^o chaos expansions, we always require that $F$ is in $L^2(\P)$.
+For the central limit theorems we additionally assume that $F$ is absolutely convergent. \begin{definition} A $U$-statistic $F $ is absolutely convergent if